- Replacement of the existing watermain, appurtenances and services to property line

 How can I voice my comments?

-The City of Cambridge realizes that reconstruction will cause inconvenience to the residents and businesses in the area and requests your cooperation, understanding and patience throughout its duration.
+The City of Cambridge recognizes that reconstruction will cause inconvenience to the residents and businesses in the area and requests your cooperation, understanding and patience throughout its duration.
+Comments can be provided to the City through the survey on the bottom of this project page.

-In addition to your comments on this project page, other information we would like to receive from residents or institutions include your special needs, e.g. for persons with disabilities, water or sewer service improvements or driveway modifications.
+In addition to your comments, other information we would like to receive from residents or institutions are your special needs, e.g. for persons with disabilities, water or sewer service improvements or driveway modifications.
 This written record will assist the City to address all the issues related to the reconstruction.